UJ5/Reinforcement_learning/CartPole_V0/README.md

 # Introduction: #

 Google's open AI gym module provides the Cartpole environment.
-It consists of a cart(shown in black color) and a vertical bar attached to the cartusing passive pivot joint.
-The cart can move left or right.The problem is to prevent the vertical bar from falling bymoving the car left or right.
-Below is the gif of the system:
+It consists of a cart(shown in black color) and a vertical bar attached to the cart using a pivot joint.
+The cart can move left or right.
+We have to prevent the vertical bar from falling by moving the car left or right.
+Below is the gif of the environment:

 <img src="https://github.com/UJ5/Reinforcement_learning/blob/main/CartPole_V0/gym_animation.gif" width="500" height="350" />